CIS-Fall-2022/project-cis_4339_project_-40/README.md

-# Data Platform Project Setup
+# Management Project Setup

+# The main branch contains all the latest code and runs perfectly.

 Requirements: